-- 2. Elected members are asked to: - a) acknowledge the duties of the Children and Young People Act 2014 as they relate to Part 3 Children's Services Planning; and - b) note the content of the Children and Young People's Services Plan for 2020-2023, prior to remittance to Council for approval.
+2. Members of the Integration Joint Board are asked to:

+- a) acknowledge the duties of the Children and Young People Act 2014 as they relate to Part 3 Children's Services Planning, and; - b) note the content of the Children and Young People's Services Plan for 2020-2023, prior to consideration by East Renfrewshire Council.